Math Language Routines: Discourse with a Purpose

 (Standards for Mathematical Practice 2: Reason abstractly and quantitatively, and 4: Model with mathematics.

-As students imagine the kinds of information they need to know and explain why they need to know that information, they are building an understanding of the problem and possible solutions related to the parameters of the problem and the kinds of data they need to solve for an answer.)
+As students imagine the kinds of information they need to know and explain why they need to know that information, they are building an understanding of the problem and possible solutions.)

-MLR 5: Co-Craft Questions and Problems – Students take a provided math “answer” to create a problem that could result in that answer or use a given context to create a problem that can be answered using that context.
+MLR 5: Co-Craft Questions and Problems – Students are given either a mathematical answer or a context and are invited to create a question or problem that could lead to that answer or be solved using that context.

 With this MLR, students use their creativity to explore a math context as they iterate their understanding in order to identify questions that can be asked and answered by the context.
-As students share their understandings with others, they also uncover the importance of slowing down to explore and think before they try to answer a question, which results in students understanding the math more deeply.
-This MLR helps students define math contexts.
+As students share their understandings with others, they also uncover the importance of slowing down to explore and think before they try to answer a question.

 (Standards for Mathematical Practice 4: Model with mathematics.

-By creating their own questions and problems, students learn to visualize the parameters of the problem as they consider what kind of answers are possible with the information the problem provides.)
+By creating their own questions and problems, students learn to visualize the parameters of the problem as they consider what kind of answers are possible with the information provided.)

-MLR 6: Three Reads – Students are guided to read the problem three separate times with three separate purposes with quick discussions between each read.
+MLR 6: Three Reads – Students read a math problem three times, each with a distinct purpose and a brief discussion between each read.

 (Standards for Mathematical Practice 1: Make sense of problems and persevere in solving them.

-As students set a purpose for reading each of the three times, students practice and see the importance of understanding the problem context and using the information they know from the problem in order to identify a strategy for solving that relates directly to the problem context and available information.)
+As students set a purpose for reading each of the three times, students practice and see the importance of understanding the problem context and using the information they know from the problem in order to identify a strategy for solving.)

 MLR 7: Compare and Connect – Students identify, compare, and contrast their own understandings with other students’ mathematical approaches, representations, concepts, examples, and language.

-As students encounter other’s math thinking, this MLR opens the floor for students to consider how they see and talk about math.
-This MLR specifically helps students interact with each other’s thinking.
+As students encounter other’s math thinking, this MLR opens the floor for students to interact with each other’s thinking and consider how they see and talk about math.

 (Standards for Mathematical Practice 4: Model with mathematics, 6: Attend to precision, and 7: Look for and make use of structure.

-As students compare (find differences) and connect (find similarities) between their strategy for solving and another classmate’s strategy for solving, students mine their understanding of the math concept in relation to the structure and steps of another student’s understanding of the math.
-This allows both students to attend to precision because to be understood by another, they have to be precise with their explanation.)
+As students find differences and similarities between their strategies for solving, they mine their understanding of the math concept in relation to the structure and steps of another student’s understanding of the math.
+This allows students to attend to precision because to be understood by another, they have to be precise with their explanation.)

-MLR 8: Discussion Supports – Students access strategies in multi-modal ways, like visuals, aural, animation/movement, and symbols as modes, to help students better make sense of complex language, ideas, and classroom communication.
+MLR 8: Discussion Supports – Students engage with strategies through multiple modes—such as visuals, audio, movement, and symbols—to better make sense of complex language, ideas, and classroom communication.

 (Standards for Mathematical Practice 1: Make sense of problems and persevere in solving them, 3: Construct viable arguments and critique the reasoning of others, 5: Use appropriate tools strategically, and 6: Attend to precision.

-Using discussion supports helps students to see the reasoning of others as well as identify which tools to solve are most appropriate.
-In using these supports, students can be successful with in-depth or multistep problems with support from teachers and classmates.)
+Using discussion supports helps students to see the reasoning of others as well as identify which tools to solve are most appropriate.)

 Next Steps